metodi96/avax-tutorial-nft/README.md

 ```

 2. The first one will provide you with a base structure of a Truffle project and the second one will include a **package.json** file to keep track of the dependencies.
-Afterwards, include the following dependencies which will help us building and testing the smart contracts.
+Afterwards, include the following dependencies which will help us build and test the smart contracts.
 ```powershell
 npm install @openzeppelin/contracts @truffle/hdwallet-provider dotenv
 npm install --save-dev @openzeppelin/test-helpers solidity-coverage